-- 1 Includes principal and accessory buildings but not pavement areas. - 2 No portion of any lot which is flooded by a 100-year recurrence interval storm event may be counted as part of the required minimum lot area.
+2 No portion of any lot which is flooded by a 100-year recurrence interval storm event may be counted as part of the required minimum lot area.

-No subdivision lot which contains less than fifty percent (50%) of the minimum lot area required by the applicable Zoning District or eight thousand (8,000) square feet, whichever is greater, - 3 located above the base flood elevation shall be approved.
-All area above the flood elevation used to satisfy this requirement shall be contiguous and shall not be separated by any flood area. - Maximum density may be increased to twelve (12) units per acre if the project includes driveways and garages with alley access only and at least one on-street parking for 30% of the total number of units. - Buffer zones are required in addition to side and rear yard where an office-institutional, business, manufacturing or industrial use abuts a residential District and where a multi-family or mobile home use abuts a single-family residential District. - 6 Density calculations shall exclude 50% of the land that is within a flood hazard area or within an electrical transmission, natural gas or petroleum pipeline easement. - 7 Side yard required only if abutting a District requiring side yards. - 8 The minimum setback adjoining a residential Zoning District is one hundred twenty (120) feet. - 9 Side yard only required between dwellings which do not share a common wall. - For fee simple lots surrounded by common property outside of the building footprint the maximum lot coverage applies to the gross land area of the project or subdivision.
+No subdivision lot which contains less than fifty percent (50%) of the minimum lot area required by the applicable Zoning District or eight thousand (8,000) square feet, whichever is greater,

+3 located above the base flood elevation shall be approved.
+All area above the flood elevation used to satisfy this requirement shall be contiguous and shall not be separated by any flood

+4 Maximum density may be increased to twelve (12) units per acre if the project includes driveways and garages with alley access only and at least one on-street parking for 30% of the total number of units.

+5 Buffer zones are required in addition to side and rear yard where an office-institutional, business, manufacturing or industrial use abuts a residential District and where a multi-family or mobile home use abuts a single-family residential District.